Tom1ko-prog/My-own-micrograd/README.md

 |  20   |    0.981055     |     0.981054     |   6.26e-07    |
 |  50   |    0.526500     |     0.526500     |   5.59e-08    |

-*Gradients match PyTorch autograd outputs within single-precision floating-point tolerances ($< 10^{-6}$).*
+*Gradients match PyTorch autograd outputs within single-precision floating-point tolerances ($<10^{-6}$).*

 ## Visualizing Computation Graphs

+> **Note:** Generating a computational graph for an entire dataset batch can lead to extremely large graphs (tens of thousands of nodes), causing Graphviz layout generation to slow down significantly.
+It is recommended to perform a forward pass on a **single sample** to inspect the network topology.

-To render the computational graph for a loss scalar into an SVG vector image:
+To render the computational graph into an SVG vector image:

 ```python
 from graph import draw_dot